 The consistent yield superiority of VSI-12121 across seasons indicates its better adaptability and resilience under the agro-climatic conditions of Sangareddy district.
 These findings corroborate the results of Kumar and Singh (2019) and Patel et al. (2021), who reported significant yield advantages of newly introduced sugarcane varieties over existing popular varieties when evaluated under on-farm conditions.
 The results clearly demonstrate the importance of varietal replacement in sustaining and enhancing sugarcane productivity.

 Table 2.
-Yield of promising sugarcane varieties during 2022–23 and 2023–24
+Yield of promising sugarcane varieties during 2022–23 and 2023–24 in different locations